 Main actions according to TCM*: Warms the Spleen and Stomach, circulates Qi.
 Protects the Intestines and stops diarrhea.

 Contraindications*: Not to be used for Damp Heat dysentery and diarrhea.

 Nutmeg also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like nutmeg tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like nutmeg tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such nutmeg are thought to target the Spleen, the Stomach and the Large intestine.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.

 Extracts of Myristica fragrans possess strong inhibitory activity against S. mutans, an oral pathogen that is a leading cause for dental caries.
 The specific activity and fast-effectiveness of Myristica fragrans extract against oral bacteria strongly suggest that it could be employed as a natural antibacterial agent in functional foods or oral care products.1

 The aril of the fruit of Myristica fragrans has lasting antiinflammatory activity due to the myristicin that it contains.2